edheltzel/dotfiles/README.md

   - `functions.sh` - Contains helper functions for for the scripts

 <h2 id="macos-mods">MacOS Mods <a href="#to-the-top">↑</a></h2>

+>[!NOTE]
+> For Aerospace and Sketchybar, I'm constantly changing my config to fit my needs.

 <h4 id="window-manager">Aerospace Window Manager <a href="#to-the-top">↑</a></h4>
 <h4 id="status-bar">Sketchybar <a href="#to-the-top">↑</a></h4>
 <h4 id="keyboard-hacks">Karabiner Elements <a href="#to-the-top">↑</a></h4>

+>[!NOTE]
+> This is another constantly changing config.
+I use QMK/VIA along with Raycast to launch apps but chord keys using Karabiner Elements, ie: `hyper + cmd + d` launches my Dotfiles repo in VSCode.
+> This could definitely be improved and simplified by using only Karabiner Elements.
 <h2 id="troubleshooting">Troubleshooting <a href="#to-the-top">↑</a></h2>
 <h4 id="troubleshoot-dotfiles">Dotfiles<a href="#to-the-top">↑</a></h4>
 <details>